 Clubs and Organizations

 The Coastal Entrepreneur Organization (CEO) is designed to support the student entrepreneur.
 No matter the major, if you want to run your own business, lead organizations in fundraising or make a living following your passion, this is the club for you!
 WE ARE A CLUB ABOUT DREAMING AND DOING!
-This organization is focused on hands-on experience in planning, starting and running businesses, and other revenue-generating operations.
+This organization is focused on hands-on experience in planning, starting, and running businesses, and other revenue-generating operations.
 The club also engages in outreach and education about entrepreneurship.
 We provide a forum for socializing and supporting each other as we follow our passions and network with others who have successfully done just that.

 Students selected as CoBE Associates will receive instruction and mentoring as they gain real-world practical experience that will develop critical thinking and problem-solving skills while producing and providing high-quality solutions for business clients.
 The CoBE Institute is a student-led organization that bridges the gap between the classroom and workplace experience by pairing high-achieving undergraduate business students with real-life business consulting projects.
-For information about CoBE Associates and the CoBE Institute, contact Peter Gasca, director, at email@example.com.
+For information about CoBE Associates and the CoBE Institute, contact Cari Borisuk, director, at email@example.com.

 The PGA Golf Management Club is an organization based around the PGA Golf Management Program.
 Throughout the year, events include golf tournaments, guest speakers, and socials.
 Membership is open to PGA Golf Management students only.
-For more information, please contact Gil Feagin, adviser, in Wall 122 or by email at email@example.com.
+For more information, please contact Gil Feagin in Wall 122 or by email at email@example.com.

-The mission of the Society for Human Resource Management (SHRM) club is to provide an opportunity for its members to increase management skills and expertise through participation programs and services designed to improve the professional quality of their knowledge, performance, and leadership ability.
+The mission of the Society for Human Resource Management (SHRM) club is to provide an opportunity for its members to increase management skills and expertise through participation in programs and services designed to improve the professional quality of their knowledge, performance, and leadership ability.
 The SHRM interacts with students, the community, and other SHRM organizations across the country in pursuit of that goal.
 SHRM is open to all students at CCU.
-For more information, please contact Brenda Estep at firstname.lastname@example.org.
+For more information, please contact Dr. Jessica Doll at email@example.com.
 You may also visit SHRM's Coastal Connections webpage.